rrottmann/rtl8821cu/README.md

 sudo reboot
 ```

-Note: If you use the manual build instructions script, you will need
+Note: If you use the manual build instructions, you will need to repeat
-to repeat the process each time a new kernel is installed in your distro.
+the process each time a new kernel is installed in your distro.

 -----

 ### Driver Options ( edit-options.sh )

 A file called `8821cu.conf` will be installed in `/etc/modprobe.d` by
-default if you use one of the scripts for installation.
+default if you use the `./install-driver.sh` script.

 Note: The installation script will prompt you to edit the options.